 Rebecca has been teaching movement at REDS since 1994.
 She holds a BFA in Dance from the University of North Carolina School of the Arts.
 In addition to teaching at REDS Rebecca is a professional photographer who specializes in children and family portraits.
-Throughout her life she has made children, the arts, and movement central to her work.
-As an arts educator Rebecca has conducted extensive evaluation and research for non-profit organizations on the impact of the arts on children’s education.
+Throughout her life, she has made children, the arts, and movement central to her work.
+As an arts educator, Rebecca has conducted extensive evaluation and research for non-profit organizations on the impact of the arts on children’s education.

 Karen Davenport joined REDS in 2002 as the Business Manager.
-She has a B.S. in Business Administration, minors in Chemistry and Math, a Master’s Degree in Accounting from UM – St. Louis and has passed the CPA Exam.
-She was the first female Deputy Sheriff for St. Charles County, Missouri, qualified as a sharp shooter and finished at the top of her academy class.
+She has a B.S. in Business Administration, minors in Chemistry and Math, a Masters Degree in Accounting from UM – St. Louis and has passed the CPA Exam.
+She was the first female Deputy Sheriff for St. Charles County, Missouri, qualified as a sharpshooter and finished at the top of her academy class.
 She grew up dancing and is still a partner in a performing arts centre with her two sisters.
-Her favorite genre has always been rhythm tap which she has also taught at several studios in New York City including a brief stint at Steps on Broadway.
+Her favorite genre has always been rhythm tap, which she has also taught at several studios in New York City, including a brief stint at Steps on Broadway.
 She was born in Louisiana and grew up in the South as an Air Force brat.
 She loves to read, bake and do anything that involves big furry animals.
 In New York she can usually be found in the company of her current children, Maizie Lu and Muffin, both Bernese Mountain Dogs, spending time in Central Park and training to pull their carts.

 Guide, Casa E

 Andrea is a dedicated and passionate educator with more than 20 years' experience working in schools with children and their families.
-She holds an AMI Montessori diploma from Association Internationale, a B.S. in Education with a specialization in Early Childhood Education, a M.Ed. in Curriculum Design and an IMSLEC certification (International Multi-sensory Structured Language Education Council) from Windward School in White Plains, NY.
+She holds an AMI Montessori diploma from Association Internationale, a B.S. in Education with a specialization in Early Childhood Education, an M.Ed. in Curriculum Design and an IMSLEC certification (International Multi-sensory Structured Language Education Council) from Windward School in White Plains, NY.

 Andrea is delighted to re-join the community of REDS and feels very fortunate to be working in a school that values and respects each and every student.
-When not in the classroom, Andrea enjoys biking, hiking, and cooking as well as travelling and experiencing different cultures.
+When not in the classroom, Andrea enjoys biking, hiking, and cooking as well as traveling and experiencing different cultures.
 Her dream is to travel to Machu Pichu with her husband Sergio and son Nicolas.

-Assistant, Casa C
+Assistant Guide, Casa C

-Amanda joined REDS early 2016 and is excited to be a part of such a great environment.
+Amanda joined REDS in early 2016 and is excited to be a part of such a great environment.
 Previous experience includes many years as a Legal Secretary in a midtown Manhattan Law Firm and Administrative Assistant in a Global Bank on Wall Street.
 Amanda is returning to the workforce after taking some time off to raise her three children.
 Amanda was born and educated in Ireland and spent some time working in Ireland before moving to the U.S. She lives in Queens with her husband John and their three children Eamonn, Sinead and Sean.
-She enjoys camping, bike riding and keeping up with all her kids sporting activities.
+She enjoys camping, bike riding and keeping up with all her kids' sporting activities.

 Monique brings the French culture, customs and holidays of France to the children of REDS with songs, dances, stories, and games.
-Monique likes all kind of animals and flowers.
+Monique likes all kinds of animals and flowers.
 She enjoys ballet, opera and poetry.

 Guide, Casa D